Bhavinkumar-Vegad/all-checklist/developer/quickchecklist-newmobolieapp-kickoff.md

 ## Requirement Specification Document (RSD):
 * [ ] Check if the RSD covers all necessary functional requirements.
-* [ ] Check if the RSD includes any non* [ ]functional requirements, such as performance, security, or scalability.
+* [ ] Check if the RSD includes any non-functional requirements, such as performance, security, or scalability.
 * [ ] Check if there are any dependencies or integrations mentioned in the RSD.
 * [ ] Check if the RSD provides clear acceptance criteria for each requirement.
 * [ ] Check if there are any constraints or limitations mentioned in the RSD that need to be considered during development.